mendix/docs/content/ats/bestpractices/bp-version-2/test-case-dependencies-2.md

 ![](attachments/test-case-dependencies-2/ts.01-create-new-expense-and-Delete-expense-type-sequential.png)

-ATS now executes the contents of the test suite based on the order they are in.
+ATS will then execute the contents of the test suite based on the order they are in.

-The consequences of option 3 are the same as in chapter 2.
+The consequences of option 3 are the same as as those described in [2 Why You Must Not Use Test Case Dependencies](#why).